For a better experience, we recommend you to orientate your device

 Photographs: Soopakorn Srisakul

-access to a prayer room for daily worship.
+to a prayer room for daily worship.

-relaxation and a peaceful view while praying.
-Only the prayer room and the coffee shop pavilion have visibility over this garden.
-The coffee shop’s
+Only the prayer room and the coffee shop pavilion have direct views of this garden.
+The coffee shop pavilion, surrounded by a lotus pond,

-Architect: Narucha Kuwattanapasiri, Kunatip Thonglueang, Nat Saligupta, Thammanoon Phansaard
+Architects: Narucha Kuwattanapasiri, Kunatip Thonglueang, Nat Saligupta, Thammanoon Phansaard

-Interior Architect: Narucha Kuwattanapasiri, Kunatip Thonglueang
+Interior Architects: Narucha Kuwattanapasiri, Kunatip Thonglueang

 Landscape Architect: –